aau-claaudia/documentation/docs/guides/application_guides/matlab/matlab.md

 ```

 ## Run in headless mode
-If you wanted to run prepared script called `my_script.m`, you would run:
+If you wanted to run prepared script called `your_script.m`, you would run:

 ```
-matlab -batch my_script
+matlab -nodisplay -batch your_script.m
 ```

 If you would want to enter the Matlab console to execute individual statements: